greg0ire/git_template/README.md

 Then edit it to add plugins you wish to activate.
 The sample file contains the ctags and composer hooks by default.

+## Contributing

+Creating your php plugin is as easy as creating a php folder under `hooks/php`.
+You can then create hooks in it.
+For the moment, only the following are supported (because I'm lazy)

+* post-commit
+* post-checkout
+* post-merge
+* post-rewrite

 ## Source

 Inspired by [Tim Pope](http://tbaggery.com/)